rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 Trouble is, Android isn't a slam dunk certainty either.
 One thing Apple does well is to keep iThings updated constantly.
-Well, sometimes there's a little glitch, but Apple is still ahead of the curve here as most Android manufacturers drop there device like a hot rock after you buy it.
+Well, sometimes there's a little glitch, but Apple is still ahead of the curve here as most Android manufacturers drop their device like a hot rock after you buy it.

 Pity Apple doesn't make insanely great hardware *and* software anymore.